-access to courses which otherwise might not be available at individual colleges because of low enrollments.
-DC-NET allows students at multiple colleges, businesses and homes with cable TV to be combined so that the class has enough students to be offered.

-access to high-demand courses which are filled and not available at an individual college.
-A class on DC-NET can make additional enrollments available for those courses.
+- access to courses which otherwise might not be available at individual colleges because of low enrollments.
+DC-NET allows students at multiple colleges, businesses and homes with cable TV to be combined so that the class has enough students to be offered. - access to high-demand courses which are filled and not available at an individual college.
+A class on DC-NET can make additional enrollments available for those courses. - convenient for students.

-access to courses at times which may be more convenient for students.
 Because DC-NET courses have small numbers of students at any one college receive site, and because they often have students at business sites and in homes, courses can be scheduled for the convenience of the few.